oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ##### Create the database

-To create the database pod and service, you need to create a Kubernetes YAML file similiar to the one shown below.
+To create the database pod and service, you need to create a Kubernetes YAML file similar to the one shown below.
 This example is provided in the WebLogic Kubernetes operator repository in this location:

 `kubernetes/samples/scripts/create-soa-domain/create-database/db-with-pv.yaml`